FBoucher/stream-projects/_posts/2022/08/2022-08-19-stream181-azure-storage-explorer-doc.md

 ## Summary

-In this live stream session, I'm all over the place.
-I just came back from vacation and this time off paid very well...
-Nevertheless I will create new tasks in the GitHub project to make the work visible toward version 3.
-In this stream I the focus was on the "How to use it" section of the documentation.
+In this live stream session, Frank is reviewing the new GitKraken release v8.8 and writing documentation about how to use Azure Storate Explorer with AzUrlShortener as an admin tool.

 📺 - Twitch archive - stream no.180